MaartenPJ/ADS-portfolio/README.md

 [Find and reference all python files/notebooks used for data visualisation]\
 [describe how you explored the data]\
 [describe early hypotheses]\
 In the beginning, the research question was a different one, namely "Is it possible to detect eating and drinking sounds from audio using machine/deep learning?"
-Early Data exploration of the new/final dataset revealed very clear patterns in several of the eating and drinking sounds (recognisable and comparable bands in spectrograms)[insert references to a spectrogram with these bands].
-This strengthened our confidence, that our assignment [recognising these sounds] was indeed possible.
+Early Data exploration of the new/final dataset revealed very clear patterns in several of the eating and drinking sounds, e.g. recognisable and comparable bands in spectrograms [as seen here](https://github.com/MaartenPJ/ADS-portfolio/blob/main/Images/Drinking%20sound%20clear%20bands.png).
+The bands in this image correspond to 3 clear slurping sounds in the audio.
+Patterns like this strengthened our confidence, that our assignment to recognise these sounds was indeed achievable.

 ## 6.2 Data cleansing
 The data was not cleaned, because we were not certain what we were looking for, so passing it through for example a low-pass noise reduction filter could remove the relevant identifiers the models should be looking for.\